superhawk610/bar/README.md

 )
 ```

+You'll also probably want to include a default value for each custom verb using the `WithContext` helper mentioned above.

 Then, whenever ticking or updating your progress bar, provide a `Context` slice with the value(s) you'd like to have displayed in their place.
 Use the `Ctx` helper to clean up the syntax:

 ```go